Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Additional Experiments

 \subsection{Real-world Experiment Settings}

 We include the detailed real-world experiment settings in Table \ref{app_tab:real_environment}.
 Specifically, we consider the bidding process in a day, where the bidding episode is divided into 96 time steps.
 Thus, the duration between two adjacent time steps $t$ and $t+1$ is 15 minutes.
 The number of impression opportunities between time steps $t$ and $t+1$ fluctuates from 100 to 2,500.
-The maximum and minimum budgets of advertisers are 50 Yuan and 10,000 Yuan, respectively.
-The upper bound of the bid price is 1000 Yuan, and the value of impressions ranges from 0 to 1.
+The {minimum and maximum} budgets of advertisers are 50 Yuan and 10,000 Yuan, respectively.
+The upper bound of the bid price is 25 Yuan, and the values of impressions {are positive}.

 \textbf{Hardware Resource.} The training process in the real-world experiments is conducted using 10 NVIDIA T4 Tensor Core GPUs in a distributed manner.
 For each distributional worker, we use 10 CPUs and 200 GB of memory.